Voices

 It's Working

-Every participant completes a short self-assessment at the start and end of the programme.
-We measure what we set out to teach — not just whether people showed up, but whether something actually shifted.
+Every core cohort participant completes a self-assessment at the start and end of the programme.
+We measure what we set out to teach, not just whether people showed up, but whether something actually shifted in how they understand and talk about their mental health.

-- Mental health awareness — does the participant understand it better?
+- Mental health awareness: does the participant understand it more clearly?

-- Emotional self-awareness — can they name what they feel more clearly?
+- Emotional self-awareness: can they name what they feel more accurately?

 - Willingness to support others around mental health topics

-We use a pre- and post-programme self-assessment plus facilitator observations, attendance data, and participant reflections.
-The closing event also gives us direct, unscripted video documentation of what participants take away.
+We use a pre- and post-programme self-assessment alongside facilitator observations, attendance data, and participant reflections.
+The closing event provides direct, unscripted documentation of what participants take away.

 The Team